Delhi–Ahmedabad high-speed rail corridor: Stations

 The route would originate from Dwarka Sector 21 in Delhi, then it would cross into Gurgaon at Chauma.
-The line would then run along Dwarka expressway till Ramaprastha City, then it would take a right turn to align with Delhi–Jaipur railway line and crossing at KMP Expressway before aligning with Delhi–Jaipur highway at Shajahapur Toll Plaza.
+The line would then run along Dwarka expressway till Ramaprastha City, then it would take a right turn to align with Delhi–Jaipur railway line and crossing at KMP Expressway and will continue along with Rewari Jaipur (via Narnaul-Chomu) Railway Line.
+The alignment will run alongside existing Railway lines to avoid problems in Land acquisition.
+Earlier it was proposed to run along with Delhi–Jaipur NH48 Highway.
+The railway line will cross after Udaipur Station into Gujarat and through Himmatnagar will reach Ahmedabad and further onwards will connect with Mumbai Ahmedabad High Speed Rail Corridor.